msoultanidis/DatastoreExt/README.md

     textView.text = "The country code of the preferred language is [${it.countryCode}]" }

-// Or you can do the following if you want retrieve multiple preferences from the same flow dataStore.data.map { preferences ->
+// Or you can do the following if you want to retrieve multiple preferences from the same flow dataStore.data.map { preferences ->
-    return AppPreferences( // Some data class
+    AppPreferences( // Some data class
         preferences[SOME_KEY],
         preferences[OTHER_KEY],
         preferences.getEnum<Language>(),